ctrekker/the-check-in/README.md

-# health_check
+# The Check In

-An application which serves as a daily check of mental health.
+This application serves as a more simple and elegant solution to the check in problem.
+For example, if parents want to know if their child got to their destination safely, they could either plan to have their child check in beforehand, or request a check in otherwise.

 ## Getting Started